DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 > sclient.contracts.length
 ```

-If error shows up, it means you haven't create any contract yet.
+If an error shows up, it means you haven't create any contracts yet.
 It may take a while since you need to sync with the whole network.

 ### Step3.5.
 File Upload